grace-gibbons/grace-gibbons.github.io-old/README.md

-I'm grace, welcome to the code.
+Hi, I'm grace.
+Welcome to my website code.

-This is my website.
-It is very simple, but I am proud of it.
-I plan to make further additions and add to the general chaos.
+This is a personal project for my own learning experience, so I plan to make further additions as I go.

 :)